Image by SavaTheAggie via Flickr

 So why do we denied people with pre-existing medical conditions the ongoing access to the means to manage their health problems and ease their suffering?
 Why do we forget that some of people who utilize the health care system the most are people who live off disability checks and therefore not in a position to pay more to access health care?

 Clearly there are multiple problems.
 There are also disturbing reports in the news that health insurers are already looking at ways to skirt the new provisions to end the denial of health insurance coverage to those with pre-existing conditions.
+This is why, in a nutshell, I think the emphasis on "health insurance" in the health care reform bill is not the smartest choice of words or concepts.

 I know I am probably not qualified to solve these problems, but may I humbly suggest perhaps one small step towards fixing this problem?

+Let's start by acknowledging that we all need to go to the doctor, even those of us who consider ourselves healthy.
+Let's agree that health care services need to be part of everyone's lives, from birth to death, in sickness and in health, to prevent and treat illness and disease.
 Let's stop selling "health insurance" and start asking everyone to pay for access to the health care system.
 Then let's talk about making it so that everyone can afford access to health care.
 Let's agree that health care for all is a goal our enlightened and compassionate society strives towards and is willing to pay for, together, as one united nation of people.

 That said, I'm not sure what our health care solution should look like.
 Philosophically, we seem to be torn between "united we stand" and "pull yourself up by your boot straps" when it comes to solving our social problems.
 I feel if we could just get over the first hurdle and agree that health care for all is our goal and that we all need to be in this together, we can figure out our own uniquely American solution to this problem.